BEING A TEACHER IS A DIFFICULT TASK NOWADAYS, SO I DECIDED TO FOLLOW THIS PIECE OF ADVICE BY BRUCE LEE:

 You'd better not be late for class if you don't want the teacher to tell you off.

-- We often use WOULD RATHER to express preferences either for yourself or a preference someone has that another person does something.
+to express preferences either for yourself or a preference someone has that another person does something.
 We use past tenses.

 Examples: